dddaniel/libwebsockets/lib/secure-streams/README.md

 ### `perf`

-If set to true, and lws was built with `LWS_WITH_CONMON`, causes this streamtype to receive additional rx payload with the `LWSSS_FLAG_PERF_JSON` flag set on it, that is JSON representing the onward connection performance information.
+If set to true, causes this streamtype to receive additional rx payload with the `LWSSS_FLAG_PERF_JSON` flag set on it, that is JSON representing the onward connection performance information.

 These are based on the information captured in the struct defined in libwebsockets/lws-conmon.h, represented in JSON